LM-Ince/lab-website-ince/projects/index.md

 # <i class="fas fa-projects"></i>Projects

-I aim to understand the interactions between the circadian and immune systems, with the goal of using rhythmic immunity to improve health.
+I aim to understand the interactions between the circadian and neuroimmune systems, with the goal of using rhythmic immunity to improve health.
 My research is driven by the central questions:

 <div class="centered-questions">
   <ol>
-    <li>How do circadian rhythms regulate inflammation?</li>
+    <li>How do circadian rhythms regulate neuroinflammation?</li>
-    <li>What are the consequences of circadian disruption on immune function?</li>
+    <li>What are the consequences of circadian disruption on neuroimmune function?</li>
   </ol>
 </div>